-We maintain disclosure controls and procedures that are designed to ensure that information required to be disclosed in our reports filed under the Securities Exchange Act of 1934, as amended, or the Securities Exchange Act, is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's rules and forms and that such information is accumulated and communicated to our management, including our Chief Executive Officer and Chief Financial Officer, as appropriate, to allow for timely decisions regarding required disclosure.
+We maintain disclosure controls and procedures that are designed to ensure that information required to be disclosed in our reports filed under the Securities Exchange Act of 1934, as amended, or the Securities Exchange Act, is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms and that such information is accumulated and communicated to our management, including our chief executive officer and chief financial officer, as appropriate, to allow for timely decisions regarding required disclosure.
 In designing and evaluating the disclosure controls and procedures, management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives, and management is required to apply its judgment in evaluating the cost-benefit relationship of possible controls and procedures.

-Our Chief Executive Officer and Chief Financial Officer, with the participation of our management, performed an evaluation of our disclosure controls and procedures (as defined in Rule 13a-15(b) of the Securities Exchange Act) as of September 30, 2007.
-Based on that evaluation, which included consideration of a material weakness in the operation of controls for identifying and recording clinical trial accruals that was described in our Quarterly Report on Form 10-Q for the period ended June 30, 2007, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures were not effective at reasonable assurance levels as of September 30, 2007.
-We have disclosed this conclusion to the Audit Committee and to our independent registered public accountants.
+Our chief executive officer and chief financial officer performed an evaluation under the supervision and with the participation of our management, of our disclosure controls and procedures (as defined in Rule 13a-15(b) of the Securities Exchange Act) as of March 31, 2008.
+Based on that evaluation, our chief executive officer and chief financial officer concluded that our disclosure controls and procedures were effective at the reasonable assurance level.